DotDivee/DiscordWebhookAPI/README.md

 ### Sending
 Finally, To Send Your Webhook Message, Call The Send Function On The Webhook.

-If It Doesn't Work Check If You Have Inputted Your URLs Correctly Or If You Haven't Missed Any Required Fields.
+### If It Doesn't Work
+- Check If You Have Inputted Your URLs Correctly.
+- Check If You Haven't Missed Any Required Fields.
+- Submit An Issue (If It Still Doesn't Work).